A Veteran Environmental Writer & Novelist

 About The Author

-Diana M. Hawkins is a former journalist and environmental writer based in Lawrenceville, Georgia.
-She seamlessly blends fiction and non-fiction into her work to produce enticing stories with important messages.
-Hawkins grew up in Zimbabwe, and started writing while still in grade school.
-After moving to the United States and graduating from journalism school in 1978, she reported for several Arizona newspapers.
-Later, she was employed for more than a decade as a senior writer with the US Wildlife Service before retiring in 2005.
-Since then, she has published a children's book, a memoir, a novel, and is currently working on a second novel.
+Diana M. Hawkins is a former journalist and environmental writer from Lawrenceville, Georgia.
+She seamlessly blends fiction and non-fiction into her work to produce compelling stories with important messages.
+Hawkins grew up in Zimbabwe and began writing while still in grade school.
+After moving to the United States and graduating from journalism school in 1978, she reported for Arizona newspapers and later spent more than a decade as a senior writer with the US Wildlife Service.
+Since her retirement, she has published a children's book, a memoir, and two novels.